Joan/Quiz/Readme.md

 Edit it directly or use [this spreadsheet](https://docs.google.com/spreadsheets/d/1gINMhwLp5sicssOqDFx4RDUT5UNfG8hwdR5GXiGQ-Q4/copy) to export as JSON.
   * `type`: `video` / `audio` / `image`
   * `filename`: riddle file (without the path, just the filename)
-  * `filename_answer`: for images only, the same image with the answer – like a movie poster with and without the name (optional)
+  * `filename_answer`: file to use as an answer – like a movie poster with and without the name, or a part of a music and another more famous (optional - filename and filename_answer must be the same type)
   * `answer` and `answer_subtitle`: displayed in the admin panel

 * **Teams** can be edited directly in the Admin screen.